sherwinvishesh/ShelfLife/README.md

 4. **Frontend Rendering**:
     - Once data is received from the backend (e.g., recognized grocery item or generated recipes), the frontend renders the content for the user.
     - **React Markdown** is used to render the recipes in a readable format.

+## Contributing to ShelfLife

+We welcome contributions from the community, especially those that enhance its AI capabilities.
+Feel free to fork the repository, make your improvements, and submit a pull request.

+## License

+This project is licensed under the Apache-2.0 license - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Immense gratitude to `SunHacks` for hosting the hackathon that served as a launching pad for ShelfLife.
+Their commitment to nurturing innovation in the tech space has not only provided us with a platform to present our work but has also been a cornerstone of our development journey.

+- Heartfelt thanks to all who visit and engage with ShelfLife.
+Your interest, usage, and feedback are the driving forces behind our continuous improvement and innovation.
+We're committed to delivering value and enhancing your financial management experience, inspired by your support and insights.

+## Connect with Me

+Feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/sherwinvishesh) or [Instagram](https://www.instagram.com/sherwinvishesh/).

+---

+Made by Sherwin, Avi and Mayank.